sage-code/maj/verbs.md

 In next example "besa" and "besu" are used:

 * jo doru tu daru'mi una besa = I wish you give me a kiss
-* jo doru tu sh mh besu'be = I wish you had kissed me
+* jo doru tu mh besu'be = I wish you had kissed me

 ## O/U inversion

-In next example we use root word "luf" that means influenc:
+In next example we use "luf" root:

 * lufa = influence
 * lufo = influenced